axibase/atsd/api/sql/examples/regularize.md

 #### `START_TIME`

-`START_TIME` alignment defines regular timestamps according to the start time specified in the query.
+The `START_TIME` alignment defines regular timestamps according to the start time specified in the query.

 ```sql
 SELECT datetime, value FROM metric1